-Switch(Config-If-Ethernet1/0/2)#service-policy input p1
+XGS3-42000R(config-If-Ethernet1/2)#service-policy input p1

 An ACL name 1 is set to matching segment 192.168.1.0.
 Enable QoS globally, create a class map named c1, matching ACL1 in class map; create another policy map named p1 and refer to c1 in p1, set appropriate policies to limit bandwidth and burst value.
-Apply this policy map on port ethernet1/0/2.
-After the above settings done, bandwidth for packets from segment 192.168.1.0 through port ethernet 1/0/2 is set to 10 Mb/s, with a burst value of 4 MB, all packets exceed this bandwidth setting in that segment will be dropped.
+Apply this policy map on port ethernet1/2.
+After the above settings done, bandwidth for packets from segment 192.168.1.0 through port ethernet 1/2 is set to 10 Mb/s, with a burst value of 4 MB, all packets exceed this bandwidth setting in that segment will be dropped.

-Figure 18-7 Typical QoS topology
+Figure 17-3-1 Typical QoS topology

 As shown in the figure, inside the block is a QoS domain, Switch1 classifies different traffics and assigns different IP precedences.
-For example, set CoS precedence for packets from segment 192.168.1.0 to 5 on port ethernet1/0/1(set the internal priority to 40, set the default intp-dscp mapping to 40-40, the corresponding IP precedence to 5).
+For example, set CoS precedence for packets from segment 192.168.1.0 to 5 on port ethernet1/1.
 The port connecting to switch2 is a trunk port.
-In Switch2, set port ethernet 1/0/1 that connecting to switch1 to trust dscp.
+In Switch2, set port ethernet 1/1 that connecting to swtich1 to trust CoS precedence.
 Thus inside the QoS domain, packets of different priorities will go to different queues and get different bandwidth.

-QoS configuration in Switch1:
+QoS configuration in SwitchA:

-Switch(Config-ClassMap-c1)#match access-group 1
+XGS3-42000R(config-ClassMap-c1)#match access-group 1